Penis health is an important part of men's health — and it goes beyond your ability to get and keep an erection, ejaculate and reproduce.

 - Pay attention to your mental health.
 Seek treatment for depression and other mental health conditions.

-- Stop smoking.
+- Stop smoking and limit the amount of alcohol you drink.
 If you smoke, take the first step and decide to quit — then ask your doctor for help.

 - Regular use.
-Frequent sex or sexual activity may help you maintain erectile function.
+Frequent sex or sexual activity might help you maintain erectile function.

 Remember, some penis problems can't be prevented.
 However, routinely examining your penis can give you greater awareness of the condition of your penis and help you detect changes.
 Regular checkups can also help ensure that problems affecting your penis are diagnosed as soon as possible.